-Terry Crimmins is president of BAE Systems’ Electronic Systems sector and manages its operations spanning commercial and defense electronics markets
+Terry Crimmins is president of the BAE Systems, Inc. Electronic Systems sector.

 Terry Crimmins is president of the BAE Systems Electronic Systems sector, which is headquartered in Nashua, New Hampshire, and employs approximately 15,000 employees across 26 major sites.
 He is responsible for the sector's operations across its broad portfolio of vehicle and mission critical electronic systems from flight and engine controls to electronic warfare, night vision systems, surveillance and reconnaissance sensors, mobile networked-communications equipment, geospatial imagery intelligence products and systems, mission management and power and energy management systems.